vinifmor/bauh/README.md

 - If some of your installed packages are not categorized, send an e-mail to **bauh4linux@gmail.com** informing their names and categories in the following format: ```name=category1[,category2,category3,...]```
 - The configuration file is located at **~/.config/bauh/arch.yml** and it allows the following customizations:
 ```
-optimize: true  # if false: disables the auto-compilation improvements
+optimize: true  # if 'false': disables the auto-compilation improvements
-transitive_checking: true  # if false: the dependency checking process will be faster, but the application will ask for a confirmation every time a not installed dependency is detected.
+transitive_checking: true  # if 'false': the dependency checking process will be faster, but the application will ask for a confirmation every time a not installed dependency is detected.
 ```
 - Required dependencies:
     - **pacman**
     - **wget**
 - Optional dependencies:
     - **git**: allows to retrieve packages release history and downgrading
-    - **aria2**: provides faster and multi-threaded downloads
+    - **aria2**: provides faster, multi-threaded downloads for required source files ( if the param )

 #### Web Applications ( web )
 - It allows the installation of native Web applications by typing an address / URL in the search bar.